- Oxted School

 - Effectiveness of leadership and management Good 1

-- Previous Ofsted grade: Satisfactory on 17th March 2011
+- Previous Ofsted grade: Requires improvement on 15th May 2018

 - Ofsted report: View the Ofsted report